jveldboom/action-conventional-versioning/README.md

     # Default: patch
     default-bump: ''

-    # Ignore prereleases when calculating the next version
+    # Ignore prereleases when calculating the next version (true or false)
     # Default: false
     ignore-drafts: ''

-    # Ignore draft releases when calculating the next version
+    # Ignore draft releases when calculating the next version (true or false)
     # Default: false
     ignore-prereleases: ''